esthermations/esthermations/README.md

 # Esther O'Keefe

 Hiya! 👋 I'm Esther.
-I'm a university dropout software and firmware engineer with a keen interest in strictly-regulated environments, be they constrained by performance, safety, finance, legislation, whatever.
-If it *needs* to work, I'm interested.
+I'm a university dropout software and firmware engineer with a keen interest in programming close to the metal, especially on systems which are performance- or safety-critical.

-I've spent a bunch of time learning various programming languages, many of which aren't "practical" but which give me a unique perspective on programming itself.
-I like to think of programming as a means of human communication, and write code to be *read*, not just run.
-To that end, some of my favourite languages lately are Ada and Cobol. 😇
+If it *needs* to work, and work fast enough, I'm interested.

+Besides uni projects I've been plugging away at [cargame-ada](https://github.com/esthermations/cargame-ada), a simple 3D game written in Ada.
+It's largely been a testbed for me to try different designs for game engines, and test their performance and how much I like their code legibility.

+My favourite languages are Ada, C, and C++.
+In that order 😁

 🧳 I'm currently looking for work!
-If you're interested, my contact details are available on my [website](https://esther.okeefe.lgbt).
+If you're interested, my contact details and CV are available on my [website](https://esther.okeefe.lgbt).
 Have a lovely day!